Guidelines and Considerations when Running MySQL

 - Be responsible

 Your MySQL server is running on a shared server.
-Please be reasonable when using extremly large databases or queries.
+Please be reasonable when using extremely large databases or queries.
 If possible, run database-intensive jobs during off-hours.

 - Shut down when finished